alexeygrigorev/workshops/temporal.io/README.md

 ## Improving the Agent

-This still doens't create great results. let's use something more comprehensive
+This still doesn't create great results.
+Let's use something more comprehensive.

 For comprehensive research with structured exploration, use more detailed instructions: